The amount of time it takes for insulin to work depends on the type of insulin, the brand, the site of injection, and other factors.

-If you have type 2 diabetes, your body either can’t produce any or enough insulin, or is resistant to its presence.
+If you have diabetes, your body can’t produce any insulin, enough insulin, or is resistant to it.
 That means glucose is not able to get into your body’s cells effectively.

-Insulin exists in suspension form.
-It comes in different strengths.
+Insulin exists in suspension form and comes in different strengths.
 The standard strength used in the United States is U-100.
 This means that it contains 100 units of insulin per milliliter of liquid.

 While the strength of insulin varies, its action depends on three characteristics: onset, peak time, and duration.